 Project Description

-The Buford Tower incurred fire damage in April 2021 and will be undergoing repairs.
-Damaged brick, windows, and concrete plinth will be repaired and replaced in accordance with historic preservation standards.
-The surrounding landscaping will also be restored along with updates to the interior electrical components and carillon chimes.
+The Buford Tower was extensively renovated following fire damage in April 2021.
+Damaged brick and concrete plinth were repaired and all windows were replaced in accordance with historic preservation standards.
+The surrounding landscaping has been restored along with updates to the interior electrical components and carillon chimes.

 Contact Information